 In 1951, the Town of Medway adopted its first Zoning Bylaw.
-There were major changes made to the Zoning Bylaw in 1966 and 1968.
-It was completely recodified in 1975.
-Since then, a variety of amendments have been approved by Town Meeting from time to time.
+In 1966 and 1968, Town Meeting approved major changes to it.
+The Zoning Bylaw was completely recodified in 1975.
+Since then, a wide variety of amendments have been approved by Town Meeting including modest revisions, complete rewrites of sub-sections, and the addition of entirely new sub-sections.

-Starting with the November 13, 2003 publication of the Medway Zoning Bylaw, a listing of recently adopted amendments back to the May 8, 2000 Town Meeting is provided.
+Effective with the November 13, 2003 published update of the Medway Zoning Bylaw, a listing of Bylaw amendments is provided, going back to those approved at the May 8, 2000 Town Meeting.